magomimmo/modern-cljs/doc/tutorial-22.md

-Take into account that even if it appears that the change has been very easy to be done, this is only because we already kept all the `:dev` setting, but the `:test-paths` option, separated in the original `project.clj`.
+Take into account that even if it appears that the change has been very easy to be done, this is only because we already kept all the `:dev` setting.
 The efforts we did in applying the separation of concerns principle are now paying us back.

 Don't forget that you should never set any `:user` option in the `profiles.clj` file.
 Also remember that `lein` merges together three